BOOK WITH CONFIDENCE!

-If we are lucky, we may catch a sighting of the black rhinoceros—a rare reward in northern Tanzania.
-While the animals are able to migrate in and out of the crater, they predominantly remain within, since a perpetual source of water and grass makes the crater an inviting location at any time of the year.
-We'll break for a midday picnic lunch on the crater floor, in order to facilitate a full day of wildlife viewing.
-Late this afternoon, we drive back up the crater wall and continue to Plantation Lodge, our accommodations for the evening.
-The genteel inn is located on a working coffee plantation, and a spectacular swimming pool set among verdant gardens offers enticing relaxation after a stimulating day.
+If we are lucky, we may catch a sighting of a black rhinoceros—a rare reward in northern Tanzania.
+There are 23 of them that reside within the crater, though they are famously elusive.
+While animals are able to migrate in and out of the crater, they predominantly remain within, since perpetual water and grass makes the crater an inviting location at any time of the year.
+We'll break for a midday picnic lunch on the crater floor, to facilitate a full day of wildlife viewing.
+Late this afternoon, we drive back up the crater wall and continue to our colonial-style accommodations for the night, located on a working coffee plantation.
+A swimming pool set among verdant gardens offers enticing relaxation after a stimulating day.

 Day 3: Arusha / Depart

-After breakfast, we depart by road for Arusha (approximately 3-4 hours' drive), enjoying a scenic route through the rolling Ngorongoro Highlands passing fertile valleys, agricultural fields where crops are grown in the rich, red dirt, and small villages along the way.
+After breakfast, depart by road for Arusha (an approximately 3-4 hour drive), enjoying a scenic route through the rolling Ngorongoro Highlands passing fertile valleys, agricultural fields where crops are grown in the rich, red dirt, and small villages along the way.
 We reach Arusha in time for lunch.
 A day room is provided, and the remainder of the afternoon is free to spend at your leisure—consider making a visit to Arusha's famous craft market.
-This evening, we provide a transfer to Kilimanjaro International Airport for homeward flights.
+This evening, a transfer is provided to Kilimanjaro International Airport for homeward flights.